denisaorlikova/denisaorlikova/README.md

 # Hi there 👋

-My name is Denisa and I am a HTML/CSS coder 👩‍💻 and Information and Security Systems student 🤖
+My name is Denisa and I am a front-end developer 👩‍💻

 🔭 I’m currently working on: